bdhave/task-intellij-plugin/README.md

 ## Requirements

 * Install `task`.
 See [here](https://taskfile.dev/#/installation)
-* JDK 11 to build from source
+* JDK 8 or higher to build from source

 ## Install from JetBrains Plugin Marketplace